XG-PRO/Buzz-Quiz-World-JAVA/README.md

 ### Responses.java

 A helper class that keeps the order in which the players have answered.
-For example if "Player 2" has answered before "Player 1", he will be added first in the array and vice versa.
+For example if "Player 2" has answered before "Player 1", he will be added first in the priority array and vice versa.

 ### Round.java